Hinduism in England: Demographics

+Geographical Distribution

 According to the 2011 Census of England, there are some 806,199 Hindus living there.
 The two major cities of Hindus are London and Leicester.
 Within London, Hinduism is found in Brent and Harrow where Hindus make up a fifth of the population, and to a lesser extent, in Southall, Hounslow, Ilford, East Ham, Croydon, Hendon, and Wembley.
-Outside London, Leicester has a significant concentration of Hindus, largely from East Africa, with over 40,000 living in the city.
+Outside London, Leicester has a significant concentration of Hindus, largely from East Africa and India, with over 45,000 living in the city.

+Ethnic group

 Hindu organisations

 Many regional umbrella organisations have been set up to bring local Hindu organisations in a town or region together to engage with local government.
 These include the Hindu Council of Brent, Hindu Council of Harrow, Hindu Council of Birmingham and the Hindu Council of the North.

 At the more local level, Hindus have many organisations that are based on community or linguistic identities.
 They usually cater to the cultural and community needs of a particular Hindu denomination or sub-community.
 Examples of such organisations include the Arya Samaj, Brahmin Society North London, Shree Kutch Leva Patel Community, Great Prajapati Association, International Punjabi Society, South Indian Association, Maharashtra Mandal of London and many others.
 They usually operate from own or rented premises and arrange large festivals and events, besides providing services to their communities, including religious discourses, match-making services, weddings and others.

 There are a number of Hindu organisations that provide various services to different audiences in the fields of education, health care, counselling, advocacy and other areas.
 These include the Chinmaya Mission, which offers classes on the Hindu Scriptures, BAPS Swaminarayan Sanstha, Oxford Centre for Hindu Studies, ISKCON Educational Services, City Hindus Network, National Hindu Students' Forum (UK) and the International Swaminarayan Satsang Organisation.